xemle/home-gallery/README.md

 **Note:** This software is a private pet/spare time project without any warranty.
 Ask questions on [gitter.im](https://gitter.im/home-gallery/community).

+Do you like HomeGallery?
+Does it solve your media problem?
-Do not hesitate to support this project through recurring support to my [patreon.com/xemle](https://www.patreon.com/xemle) or one time support to my [paypal.me/xemle](https://paypal.me/xemle) account.
+Please support this project through any recurring support to my [patreon.com/xemle](https://www.patreon.com/xemle) or one time support to my [paypal.me/xemle](https://paypal.me/xemle) account.
+Thank you in advance.

 [MIT License](https://en.wikipedia.org/wiki/MIT_License)